MobilityData/gtfs-grading-scheme/scheme.md

 2. Take a screenshot of the aerial view and store in the “Official reference” column.
 3. Go to Google street view and verify if the coordinates match with where the stop is located on the ground.

-### trips.txt
+### `trips.txt`
 1. Sample random trips for unique trip_headsigns
 2. For each column in the “Evaluation” and “Grade” tables indicating a GTFS field, fill in the sampled values.
 3. Catalogue official reference information in the “Official reference” column of the template.
 Write the date of their publishing and deep link the source if provided.

 `trip_headsign`
 1. Find an image of the vehicle’s headsign and see if the trip_headsign is displayed.
 For third party evaluators, timebox the image search (e.g. Google Images, Street View) by 45 seconds.
 If no images are found, indicate “NA” in the “Official reference” columns.
 For agencies with access to the vehicles, primary photos of the vehicle’s headsigns are valid so long as the information being displayed is what is being displayed to the rider.
-2. Optional: Go to the transit agency’s website and find the official route_type map (i.e. bus map, metro map, ect.
+2. Optional: Go to the transit agency’s website and find the official route_type map (i.e. bus map, metro map, .
 Check if the trip_headsign is displayed, take a screenshot.
 3. Optional: Go to the transit agency’s website and find the official route_type timetable.
 Check if the trip_headsign is displayed, take a screenshot.
 4. Store images in the “Official reference” columns.